New 2026 EPA PFAS Limits: Is Your Current Filter Compliant?

 QHow often should I test my water filter's performance?

-Test annually or after supply changes, filter replacement, or noticed quality shifts; full performance tests pre/post-filtration validate ongoing efficacy.
-Choose kits based on source—city or well—and contaminants targeted, using NSF/ANSI standards to ensure removal without breakthroughs.[2][7]
+Water filter performance should be tested annually or after supply changes, filter replacement, or noticed quality shifts; full performance tests pre/post-filtration validate ongoing efficacy.
+Choose kits based on source (city or well) and contaminants targeted, using NSF/ANSI standards to ensure removal without breakthroughs.[2][7]

 QWhat factors determine a water filter's ability to improve quality?